g2nb/nbtools/doc/uibuilder.md

 Notebook authors who wish to integrate the UI Builder with client-side programmatic functionality can make use of the `id` and `events` attribute of parameters.

 The `id` attribute allows the author to specify an ID for the parameter's element in the DOM.
-As with all DOM IDs, it must be both unique and follow [adhere to the naming rules in the HTML specification](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id).
+As with all DOM IDs, it must be both unique and [adhere to the naming rules in the HTML specification](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id).

 The `events` attribute allows the author to attach Javascript functionality to the parameter.
 It should be specified a a dict, where the keys are Javascript events and the values are strings containing the Javascript code to be executed.